PoorCoder-Here/NQUEENS-Finder/README.md

 # NQUEENS-Finder
-Its a backtracking approach implemented in python
+Its a backtracking approach implemented using python